memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 The next thing we need to do is to define the model.
 StellarGraph contains `GCN` class which stacks a set amount of [graph convolution](https://stellargraph.readthedocs.io/en/latest/api.html#stellargraph.layer.gcn.GraphConvolution) and [dropout](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dropout) layers.
 We will be using two GCN layers with 16 units each.
-The activation applied to each GCN layer's output will be ReLU and the rate of dropout is 50%.
+The activation applied to each GCN layer's output will be ReLU, and the rate of dropout is 50%.

 ```python
     gcn = GCN(